 The authors bear the sole responsibility for all errors and/or omissions.

 The work has been conducted in gratitude to the brave people who in those terrible times carried not only the torch of faith but the light of human dignity and standard of Polish nation very high indeed…

 The only way to send information to the authors is by Email.
-The address is provided in „WRITE to ADMIN” link in the menu.
+The address is provided in „LETTER to CUSTODIAN/ADMINISTRATOR” link in the menu.
 If you have any relevant information (dates, circumstances, images, etc.) please let us know.

 If you have an email client on your communicator/computer — such as Mozilla Thunderbird, Windows Mail or Microsoft Outlook, described at Wikipedia, among others — try the link below, please: